 Is Your Website ADA-Compliant?

-The world is going digital, and businesses are going online.
+The world has gone digital, especially if you're a B2B SaaS.
 However, where it all leads to ease and convenience, it also needs to include diversity in all terms, especially for people with conditions.
 The ADA Compliance Act caters to this factor. *This is not legal advice*

 What is ADA Compliance?